agenthubdev/agenthub_operators/docs/combine_strings.md

-## CombineStrings
+# CombineStrings

-CombineStrings is a class that inherits from the `BaseOperator` class.
-It provides functionality to combine two input strings according to a given format.
-The format will include placeholders for the inputs, `{input1}` and `{input2}`.
-The class makes use of utility methods from the `AiContext` class.
+**CombineStrings** is a class that inherits from the `BaseOperator`.
+Its main purpose is to concatenate two input strings according to a given format.

-### Main Method

-1. **Run_step(self, step, ai_context: AiContext)**: Takes the step and AI context as input, fetches the strings from AI context, combines them according to the format provided in the step parameters, and sets the output to a combined string.
-If any exceptions occur, log the error message.

-### Helper Methods
+## Class Methods

-1. **Declare_name()**: Returns the name 'CombineStrings'.
+- `declare_name()`: Returns the name of the operator, `'CombineStrings'`.
-2. **Declare_category()**: Returns the category of the operator, which is in this case 'MANIPULATE_DATA'.
+- `declare_category()`: Returns the category of the operator, which is _MANIPULATE_DATA_.
-3. **Declare_parameters()**: Returns a list of the required parameters, which should include a single JSON object with name 'format' and data type 'string'.
+- `declare_parameters()`: Declares the parameters required for this operator.
+This operator accepts a single format parameter (a string) as input.
-4. **Declare_allow_batch()**: Indicates that this operator supports batch processing.
+- `declare_allow_batch()`: Indicates whether this operator can handle batch processing.
+In this case, it returns `True`.
-5. **Declare_inputs()**: Returns a list of required inputs, which are:
-    - input1: a string, with the placeholder: "Enter the first input string".
-    - input2: a string, with the placeholder: "Enter the second input string".
+- `declare_inputs()`: Declares the inputs required for this operator.
+It accepts two strings, 'input1' and 'input2', which are both optional.
-6. **Declare_outputs()**: Returns a list of expected outputs, which is a JSON object having key "combined_string" with data type 'string'.
+- `declare_outputs()`: Declares the output expected from this operator, which is a single 'combined_string' of data type string.

-### Parameters
-- **format**: A string with placeholders `{input1}` and `{input2}` indicating where the input strings should be placed in the final combined string.

-### Inputs
-- **input1**: The first input string.
-- **input2**: The second input string.

-### Outputs
-- **combined_string**: The final combined result in which input strings are placed according to the provided format.
+## Main Functionality

+The `run_step()` method takes in a step and an AI context.
+It fetches the values of 'input1' and 'input2' from the AI context, and if not provided, defaults them to empty strings.
+It then fetches the format string from the step's parameters.

+The method tries to substitute the input1 and input2 values into the format string by utilizing the `str.format()` method.
+If successful, it adds a log message and sets the combined_string as the output in the AI context.
+If it encounters any error during the process, a log message with the error information is added.